March 25, 2026 4 min read

 Water is water – plan for change:Remember, your favorite streamside camping spot may be under water this time of year.
 That biking or hiking stream crossing you did in the fall may not be passable this time of year.
 Respect the power and variability of the water in the forest.
 It has a mind and soul of its own – especially in springtime.

-Stay Safe:As always when heading into the forest be mindful of your safety and the safety of others.
-Tell someone your plans, check hunting season schedules for the area, and if backcountry permits are needed be sure you have them in place.
+Stay Safe:As always when heading out, be mindful of your safety and the safety of others.
+Tell someone your plans, check hunting season schedules for the area (yes, spring hunting is a thing), and also check to see if backcountry permits are required where you are planning to go and be sure you have them in place where needed.

 The tunnel at Poe Paddy State Park in PA is a favorite place to explore.